BVI Yacht Charters

 Welcome to CharterGuru, a brokerage for 500+ charter yachts in the US Virgin Islands and the British Virgin Islands.
 The list of charter yachts available is continuously updated.
 We are brokers who have either lived or crewed in the BVI.
 Crewed yachts- sailboats, motoryachts, catamarans, all filtrable and a click away.
 We specialize in BVI catamaran charters, where we know majority of the boats and crews in person, having crewed on yachts like Twin or King’s Ransom.
 Also, check out our TrustPilot score, we’re doing our best to work hard for the client.

-DMA Yachting See all verified DMA Yachting reviews on TrustpilotRating: 5 with ratings since starting verified reviews in July 2019. out of
+ratings since starting verified reviews in July 2019.

 Most BVI charters start in Tortola.
 Nevertheless, it’s possible to start a crewed charter in Saint Thomas in the US Virgin Island.
 Not all yachts are able to start the charter in the USVI.
 You’ll either want a yacht that is based in the USVI or we can arrange a St. Thomas pickup (with many yachts).